ArthurF23/Cryptography/ReadMe.md

 #### encrypt() & decrypt()
 Both work the same, just input the appropriate string and it'll work, make sure to call `DUO::init()` first.

+### Notes
 ###### I plan to add more features and a lot more to this header in the future, thank you again for downloading.

 ###### Apparently replit keeps adding a main file, that isn't the main.cpp file and im not to sure of it's purpose to please disreguard it.

+###### This isn't my first project but this is the first project im going to commit to, I plan to update this repository frequently and add a lot of features.
+If you like it, please consider watching or starring.
+Please forgive any versioning mistakes, pull-request mistakes and issue mistakes.
+I'm still learning as I go.
+Thank you for your time.